Ising Supercriticality and Universal Magnetocalorics in Spiral Antiferromagnet Nd$_3$BWO$_9$

-In this work, we perform comprehensive low-temperature thermodynamic and magnetocaloric measurements.
-In the phase diagram of \nbwo, we identify a field-induced first-order metamagnetic line that terminates at the CEP with $\mu_0H_{\rm c} = 1.04(4)$ T and $T_{\rm c} = 0.30(2)$~K. Above this point, there exhibits an Ising supercritical regime (ISR) in this 3D spiral Ising compound [see Fig.~\ref{fig1}(c)].
-This magnetic ISR follows the same universal scalings as those of the liquid-gas supercritical regime [see Figs.~\ref{fig1}(a,b)], accounting for the specific heat anomalies and the magnetization behaviors observed in experiments.
-In particular, the supercritical crossovers are characterized by a universal scaling $h \propto t^{\beta + \gamma}$ ($t$ and $h$ being reduced parameters) with $\beta+\gamma \simeq 1.563$ of the 3D Ising universality class [see Fig.~\ref{fig1}(b)]~\cite{3DIsing2025}.
-This is further confirmed by obtaining the 3D Ising supercritical scaling function $\phi_{\chi}(x)$ through measuring and collapsing the magnetic susceptibility data.
-Our findings thus establish an antiferromagnetic realization of liquid-gas Ising supercriticality.
+Here we report the discovery of a field-driven supercritical regime in the spiral Ising antiferromagnet \nbwo, emerging above a CEP on the metamagnetic first-order transition line.
+In the phase diagram of \nbwo, there exists a field-induced first-order metamagnetic line that terminates at the CEP with $\mu_0H_{\rm c} \simeq 1.04(4)$ T and $T_{\rm c} \simeq 0.30(2)$~K. Above the CEP, there exists a field-induced Ising supercritical regime (ISR), which hosts strongly fluctuating spin states highly sensitive to external fields.
+As illustrated in Fig.~\ref{fig1}(b), we find the crossover lines adhere to the supercritical scaling $h \propto t^{\beta + \gamma}$ with $\beta+\gamma \simeq 1.563$ of the 3D Ising universality class~\cite{li2024supfluid, 3DIsing2025}.
+This scaling manifests as two ``ridges'' in the specific heat emanating from the CEP [Figs.~\ref{fig2}(a,b)] and is further corroborated by a collapse of the magnetic susceptibility onto the universal function $\phi_{\chi}(x)$.
+Our findings thus establish an antiferromagnetic analog of liquid-gas Ising supercriticality.

-Remarkably, the high field-sensitivity near the CEP gives rise to a pronounced supercritical magnetocaloric effect (MCE), characterized by the universally diverging Gr\"uneisen ratio, $\Gamma_H \equiv 1/T (\partial T/\partial H)_S \propto 1/t^{\beta + \gamma - 1}$.
-Through adiabatic demagnetization measurements, we achieve a lowest cooling temperature of 195 mK with \nbwo, enabled by the supercritical MCE near $H_{\rm c}$ and also the cooling near the lower spin-flip field ($\mu_0 H_{\rm SF} \simeq 0.65$ T).
-The latter can be ascribed to the proximate zero-point entropy of proliferated topological defects.
-Our results establish \nbwo\ as an efficient sub-Kelvin coolant, further underpinned by exceptionally high spin density in this boratotungstate.
-Moreover, the universality of supercritical MCE suggests its broad applicability in other magnetic systems with strong Ising anisotropy and local constraints like spin-ice magnets~\cite{Ramirez1999Nature, Aoki2004JPSJ, Morris2009Science, Pomaranski2013NP, Steven2001Science, Castel2008Nature, Tang2022NP, Wen2017PRL, Thompson2017PRL, Gaudet2019PRL}.
+Remarkably, the high field-sensitivity near the CEP gives rise to a supercritical magnetocaloric effect (MCE), characterized by the universally diverging Gr\"uneisen ratio, $\Gamma_H \equiv 1/T (\partial T/\partial H)_S \propto 1/t^{\beta + \gamma - 1}$.
+Through adiabatic demagnetization measurements on \nbwo, we cool the sample to 195 mK near the lower spin-flip field ($\mu_0 H_{\rm SF} \simeq 0.65$ T), enabled by both supercritical and topological cooling.
+The latter can be ascribed to a proximate zero-point entropy of domain-wall defects.
+Our results establish the boratotungstate \nbwo\ as an efficient sub-Kelvin coolant with exceptionally high spin density.
+These findings may find broad applicability in other magnetic systems with strong Ising anisotropy and local constraints like spin-ice compounds~\cite{Ramirez1999Nature, Aoki2004JPSJ, Morris2009Science, Pomaranski2013NP, Steven2001Science, Castel2008Nature, Tang2022NP, Wen2017PRL, Thompson2017PRL, Gaudet2019PRL}.